RRemelgado/GlobES/README.md

 #### Disclaimer
 <p align="justify">
-The current code was re-designed based on the original to accompany the submission of a dedicated paper that provides an extensive description of our methods.
-Here, we prioritized readibility over scalability, requiring adaptation from individuals interested in using this code for large scale applications.
+The code provided in this repository was designed to accompany the submission of a dedicated paper where we provide a detailed description of the underlying methods.
+Consequently, we prioritized readibility over scalability and does not support large scale applications such as GlobES.
+Moreover, we modified our original code, which was supported on our own data structure and computational assets.
+Here, we generalized our code, but do not provide the raw data which is available online, although not having undergone our pre-processing steps.
+Therefore, our code should be seen solely as a guideline to reproduce our work, and not as a direct path to GlobES.
 </p>